dhiganthrao/dhiganthrao/README.md

 ![Views](https://komarev.com/ghpvc/?username=dhiganthrao&color=blue&label=profile+views)

-I'm Dhiganth, a 24 year old graduate student currently studying at the [University of Southern California](https://www.usc.edu/).
-I'm pursuing a Master's degree in Computer Science!
+I'm Dhiganth, a 25 year old Software Engineer, with a Master's degree in Computer Science from the [University of Southern California](https://www.usc.edu/).

 I'm really interested in trying to automate loads of tasks I do daily using the simplest scripts I can, and I'm proud to say that I've succeeded in doing so (only for a few tasks though xD).